 Avant Chamber Ballet brings exceptional live dance and chamber music together for audiences in the Dallas/Fort Worth Metroplex.
 We present our performances exclusively with live music, as well as regularly commission new works of choreography and score.

 Katie is the founder of Avant Chamber Ballet and serves as its Artistic Director and primary choreographer.
 She started ballet with Wichita Falls Ballet Theater and moved to Fort Worth at age 13 to continue her training on scholarship through Fort Worth-Dallas Ballet.
-She spent her summers at Boston Ballet or training privately with Paul Mejia and Maria Terezia Balogh before joining Metropolitan Classical Ballet professionally at age 17.
-For the next six years at MCB, she danced in classics such as Raymonda, La Bayadere, Paquita, Don Quixote and Sparticus as well as a dozen Balanchine ballets including Agon, Four Temperments and Bugaku.
-In 2007, she moved to Athens, Greece to accept a position teaching at Athens Pilates Studio and studied ballet and contemporary dance at D.A.N.C.C.E.
-With David Cooper, she founded Avant Chamber Ballet in 2012 and has developed it into a 18-member, professional company known for exciting new commissions and live music.
-As a choreographer, she has made more than dozen one-act ballets for Avant Chamber Ballet as well as a full-length production of Alice in Wonderland and A Ballet Christmas Carol.
+She spent her summers at Boston Ballet or training privately with Paul Mejia and Maria Terezia Balogh before joining Metropolitan Classical Ballet.
+For the next six years at MCB, she danced in classics such as Raymonda, La Bayadere, Paquita, Don Quixote and Spartacus as well as a dozen Balanchine ballets including Agon, Four Temperaments and Bugaku.
+In 2007, she moved to Athens, Greece and studied ballet and contemporary dance at D.A.N.C.C.E.
+She founded Avant Chamber Ballet in 2012 and has developed it into a professional company known for exciting new commissions and live music.
+As a choreographer, she has made more than a two dozen one-act ballets for Avant Chamber Ballet as well as a full-length productions of Alice in Wonderland and A Ballet Christmas Carol.